-- FSC will encourage securities firms to strengthen the standard of their internal control systems related to excessive orders, and supervision thereof by FSS and KRX will be enhanced; - Currently, KRX runs the price limits and circuit breakers (CBs) as safety mechanisms, which are inadequate for controlling excessive price fluctuations.
-In future, KRX will allow all securities firms to trade derivatives within a certain price range of the latest trade price during market hours, depending on the type of derivatives.
+- FSC would encourage securities firms to strengthen the standard of their internal control systems related to excessive orders, and supervision thereof by FSS and KRX would be enhanced; - Currently, KRX runs the price limits and circuit breakers (CBs) as safety mechanisms, which are inadequate for controlling excessive price fluctuations.
+In future, KRX would allow all securities firms to trade derivatives within a certain price range of the latest trade price during market hours, depending on the type of derivatives.
 Similar systems are now in force in the US (CME), Germany (Eurex) and Japan (OSE); - At present, under an agreement by counterparties, a derivatives price could only be corrected.
-Going forward, if necessary, erroneous transactions can be canceled by KRX's authority in order to maintain stability in settlement; - All securities firms dealing derivatives will be required to upgrade their trading platforms so as to minimize algorithmic errors and enhance their risk management and internal control systems against possible mistakes. - On March 18, 2014, KOFIA amended the "Financial Investment Company Model Rules for Preventing Financial Accidents" to prevent any future recurrence of disastrous financial incidents like the default of HanMag Securities.
+Going forward, if necessary, erroneous transactions can be canceled by KRX's authority in order to maintain stability in settlement; - All securities firms dealing derivatives would be required to upgrade their trading platforms so as to minimize algorithmic errors and enhance their risk management and internal control systems against possible mistakes. - On April 8, 2014, FSC announced its plan to amend the net capital ratio (NCR) rules for securities companies as part of its effort to revitalize the country's capital markets.
+Key changes include a modification to the NCR formula: - Current NCR(%) = (net operating capital/gross risks)100